nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 Nuxeo is highly modularized and as a consequence, it is totally possible to develop a new feature that will be deeply mixed with existing interface.
 Our main recommendation, among respecting coding rules and design, is to respect the usual code layout: core, API, facade, web, &hellip; If you have such a project, Nuxeo will be glad to help you designing your module, and to provide a GitHub repository, aside a web page (Wiki) and a JIRA project for the visibility of your development.

 1. Start by an introductory email in the mailing list, explaining purpose of the new module you want to develop (BEFORE developing it) and how you think of doing it or how you did it (although it is always better to contact the list before).
-2. After a few exchanges in the mailing list, return the [Contributor Agreement](#contributoragreement) signed.
+2. After a few exchanges in the mailing list, return the [Contributor Agreement](#contributora) signed.
 Nuxeo will then add you to the GitHub organization and give you rights to commit in a new GitHub repository.
 3. Read and respect the [Coding and design guidelines]({{page space='corg' page='coding-and-design-guidelines'}}).
 4. Commit your development regularly (meaning don't wait to finish everything: on the contrary commit each of your developments on a very atomic mode, mentioning purpose of your commit in JIRA (take it as an advice more than a rule).
 5. Unit tests are mandatory and Test Driven Development is strongly encouraged.
 Functional tests could also be integrated.
 We'll put your module under continuous integration, if the quality of the code respects Nuxeo criteria.
-6. You can ask for a code review in the [nuxeo-dev mailing list](mailto:nuxeo-dev@lists.nuxeo.com).
+6. You can ask for a code review in&nbsp;[the Nuxeo Google+ community](https://plus.google.com/communities/117410347547563540242).
-7. [Package your plugin as a Nuxeo Package]({{page page='creating-nuxeo-packages'}}), if you want it to be on [Nuxeo Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/product/all)&nbsp; Plus it will be much easier for people to install it.
+7. [Package your plugin as a Nuxeo Package]({{page page='creating-nuxeo-packages'}}), if you want it to be on [Nuxeo Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/product/all).
+Plus it will be much easier for people to install it.

 In addition to code conventions and development good practices above-mentioned, wen creating a new module you should also take the following recommendations into considerations: